 Calculates, for each cell, the Euclidean distance to the closest source.

-The Maximum Distance is specified in the same map units as the Source Raster.
+The Maximum Distance is specified in the same map unit as the Source Raster.

-If the Mask has been set in the geoprocessing environments, and the pixels to be masked will cover a source location, the Euclidean calculations will occur on the remaining source locations.
-The source pixels that are masked will not be considered in the computations; these pixels will be assigned a value of NoData.
-Any pixel location that is assigned NoData on the input surface will receive NoData on all the output rasters.
+If the Mask has been set in the geoprocessing environments, and the cells to be masked will cover a source location, the Euclidean calculations will occur on the remaining source locations.
+The source cells that are masked will not be considered in the computations; these cells will be assigned a value of NoData.
+Any cell location that is assigned NoData on the input surface will receive NoData on all the output rasters.
 See Analysis environments and Spatial Analyst for additional details on the geoprocessing environments that apply to this function.

 The following environments are supported by this global function: